Current Economic Situation in Singapore

 Source: Nationalgeographic.com

-The World Bank Human Capital Index ranks Singapore as the best in the world in human capital development.
+The World Bank Human Capital Index ranks Singapore as one of the best in the world in human capital development.
 This, however, has not always been the case.

 After its independence in 1965, Singapore experienced rapid growth and elevated from a low-income economy to a higher-income one.
 This growth results from a business-friendly regulatory environment and strong investments in infrastructure, education, healthcare, and public services.